 The shivers said, You are on the right path.
 Keep going.

 We arrived at Kebnats early in the morning.
 All was still.
 Lake Langas was a perfect mirror, reflecting the mountain landscape of Laponia.
 I caught sight of Saltoluokta on the other side of the lake, which was to be my home for the rest of the summer.

 The boat, which would take us to the other side of the lake, would arrive in a few hours, so after a cup of morning coffee and a sandwich, Laila and I took a well-deserved nap on the dock.

 Growing up in a reindeer-herding family, Laila has a different rhythm of being – which is something I began to notice already from the first day I met her.
 Whoever said that one must sleep during the night for a set number of hours, and work during the day?
 When you live with the reindeer and the unpredictability of Mother Nature, then you are forced to live in the present moment.
 What is happening Now?
 What is the weather like?
 Is there a storm coming in?
 Is there work to be done?

 Laila Spik is a Saami cultural worker, medicine woman and teacher.
 I have never heard her say it herself, but I would also present Laila as a gifted storyteller, as she is almost constantly followed by an audience, eagerly listening to her stories.

-It has been such an honour, such a gift, to have lived alongside Laila all summer as her apprentice, learning about the Saami nature medicine, cooking, preserving, foraging; and learning about the culture, language, stories and spirituality.
+It has been such a gift to have lived alongside Laila all summer as her apprentice, learning about the Saami culture, nature medicine, cooking, preserving, foraging; as well as the language, mythology and spirituality.

 Laila is a strong, proud woman who knows where she comes from and is fully devoted to her mission on earth.
 Her parents were her teachers and they taught her from an early age about all aspects of the traditional Saami lifestyle – about reindeer herding, nature medicine, crafts, cooking; how to survive in an arctic climate, learning to read the signs of nature and the weather.